What do Governors do?

 We are always open to approaches from those interested in joining us.
 Whilst you may have skills which would be of particular use to the Governing Body, no specific qualifications are needed and generally we need people who are willing to contribute ideas and constructively challenge what goes on.

-If you would like to express an interest or find out more about the role please contact Mrs Rachel Robbins, Clerk to the Governors in the first instance email@example.com
+If you would like to express an interest or find out more about the role please contact Greg Jones, BCT Company Secretary and Clerk to Governors email@example.com